- YEAR OF GRANT

 - ORGANIZATION WEBSITEwww.fwab.org

 Friends Without A Border (FWAB) was founded in 1996 by New York-based, Japanese-born photographer Kenro Izu.
-FWAB runs two children’s hospitals: the Angkor Hospital for Children, opened in 1999, and the Lao Friends Hospital for Children (LFHC), opened in 2015.
+FWAB built the Angkor Hospital for Children in Cambodia, which was opened in 1999 and became independent in 2013, and the Lao Friends Hospital for Children (LFHC), opened in 2015.